sul-dlss-deprecated/geohydra/README.md

         geoOptions.json
         OGWELLS-iso19139-fc.shp.xml
         OGWELLS-iso19139.shp.xml
-        OGWELLS.dbf
-        OGWELLS.prj
-        OGWELLS.sbn
-        OGWELLS.sbx
-        OGWELLS.shp
-        OGWELLS.shp.xml
-        OGWELLS.shx

 then at the end of processing -- prior to accessioning -- it will look like in your workspace:

     zv925hd6723/
       metadata/